marcusoftnet/marcusoftnet.github.io/_posts/2006-12-29-credential-passing-in-soa-solutions-for.md

 So far the problem, the solution was to do a Impersonate when the internal web service executed.
 I first thought that this was impossible, since you actually have to change the credentials for the user running the current thread.
-However i was corrected via the [following article](http://www.codeproject.com/csharp/ZetaImpersonator.asp) which uses some Windows API to do a impersonation.
+However I was corrected via the [following article](http://www.codeproject.com/csharp/ZetaImpersonator.asp) which uses some Windows API to do a impersonation.